Emmi Zeulner: Member of the German Bundestag, 2013–present

 In January 2013, Zeulner was selected as the CSU candidate for the Kulmbach constituency, defeating two CSU candidates from neighbouring counties.

 The Kulmbach constituency had been held by the party since a 1950 by-election and at the previous election her predecessor, the high-profile Karl-Theodor zu Guttenberg, had received the highest vote share in Germany.
 She held the seat at the 2013 election, receiving nearly 57% of the vote.
 She was the youngest CSU candidate in the election.
 After Mahmut Özdemir, she was the second youngest candidate elected.

 As member of the Bundestag, Zeulner serves on the Health Committee, where she is her parliamentary group’s rapporteur on palliative and hospice medicine, drugs and other addictive substances as well as migration issues.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Zeulner was part of the working group on health policy, led by Hermann Gröhe, Georg Nüßlein and Malu Dreyer.
+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, she was again part of the CDU/CSU delegation in the working group on health policy, this time led by Karl-Josef Laumann, Stephan Pilsinger and Katja Pähle.